How to Use Flux Core on Thin Sheet Metal

 Effective Solutions Available

-• Maintain a standoff distance of 3/8 to 1/2 inch to prevent burn-through.
+• Maintain a standoff distance of 3/8 to 1/2 inch to help prevent burn-through.

-• Use short bursts of weld, especially when working with hollow wire, to control heat input.
+• Use short weld bursts so you control heat input.

-• Make sure you attach the ground clamp to clean metal to avoid resistance issues.
+• Attach the ground clamp to clean bare metal to reduce resistance problems.

 Tips for Improvement